-Second Article in our series on the Colorado Green New Deal
+Second blog in our series on the Colorado Green New Deal

 Colorado’s Democrat party-controlled government has decided to manufacture, or at least play a part in generating the demand for zero emission vehicles, known also as electric vehicles (EV).